api-platform/docs/core/graphql.md

 # ...
 ```

-## Disabling the introspection query
+## Disabling the Introspection Query

 For security reason, the introspection query should be disabled to not expose the GraphQL schema.